shreyas-kuloor/GrouchBot/README.md

 To get help and a more indepth description of commands, type !help after inviting GrouchBot to your server.
 He'll send you a PM with a list of commands and their functions.
 If you would like to invite this bot to your server and see it in action, please contact me personally at kuloor.shreyas@gmail.com

 ## Self-Hosting
 Instructions for hosting this bot for yourself are currently in progress.
-There's a few things I still need to get straightened out before I can add it here.
+There are a few things I still need to get straightened out before I can add it here.